Backtest Indicator on TradingView: Test Any Strategy Reliably

 Turning Your Trading Indicators into Automated Backtesting Strategies

-So, you've found a technical indicator you like on TradingView, and you're wondering, "How do I actually test if this would have worked in the past?"
-That's where automated backtesting comes in, and the key is converting that indicator into a full-fledged strategy using Pine Script.
+So you've found a technical indicator you like on TradingView, and you're wondering how to actually test if it would have worked in the past.
+That's where automated backtesting comes in.
+The key is converting that indicator into a full-fledged strategy using Pine Script.

 Think of an indicator as a tool that shows you potential signals.
 A strategy is the set of rules that tells a computer exactly when to buy and sell based on those signals.
 Your goal is to translate your trading idea into a language the computer understands.